 Webinar with Shaun Chamberlin and Helena Norberg-Hodge

 In a time of disintegrating certainties, many of us have big questions: “How should we live?”, “What work should we do?”, “How can we help ourselves and each other?”.

-This free webinar is an opportunity to dig deeper into the nourishing work of the late Dr. David Fleming, author of Surviving the Future: Culture, Carnival and Capital in the Aftermath of the Market Economy.
+This free webinar, jointly organized by Local Futures and Transition US, is an opportunity to dig deeper into the nourishing work of the late Dr. David Fleming, author of Surviving the Future: Culture, Carnival and Capital in the Aftermath of the Market Economy.
 Already a key influence on thinkers and activists in Europe, his compelling, entertaining, and powerfully-different vision for a post-growth society is currently attracting great interest around the world.
 Based in rediscovering the play, humor and rootedness of a rich culture, his work is also the subject of the forthcoming film The Seed Beneath The Snow, slated for release July 2018.

 Now is the time to repair and restore the atrophied social and ecological structures on which most human cultures were built – not only because we miss them dearly, but also as an absolute practical priority, for they are the only basis for a nourishing and cohesive society that might survive the turbulent times to come.
 This work could become the story of our times, and living it imbues our days with joy and meaning.